cloudwatt/applications/bundle-trusty-mean/README_EN.md

 * Angular.js : Front-web applications framework
 * Node.js : The Javascript application server

-Following this tutorial, you will get an Ubuntu Trusty Tahr instance, pre-configured with an NGinx on the port 80....
+Following this tutorial, you will get an Ubuntu Trusty Tahr instance, pre-configured with an NGinx on the port 80 which is forwarding towards a Node.js server, monitored by [Foreverjs](https://github.com/foreverjs/forever), a MongoDB instance and a functional deployement of the [MeanJS](http://meanjs.org/) demonstration application.
+For security reasons, MongoDB does accept conections only from itself.

-En suivant ce tutoriel, vous obtiendrez une instance Ubuntu Trusty Tahr, pré-configurée avec un serveur NGinx en frontal sur le port 80, forwardant vers un serveur Node.js, monitoré et maintenu en vie par [Foreverjs](https://github.com/foreverjs/forever), une instance MongoDB et un déploiement fonctionnel de l'application de démonstration de [MeanJS](http://meanjs.org/).
-Pour des considérations de sécurité, MongoDB n'accepte de connexions que depuis le serveur lui-même.

 ## Preparations